Skip to main content

 The Gothic Library, Inspiration

-The Library is one of the many rooms that promises to catch the eye because of its many variances in appearance from the other rooms in the Dollhouse.
-For one, its very shape prioritizes the architectural influences on Fisher rather than what can be found inside.
+The Library is one of the many rooms that catches your eye because its very shape prioritizes architectural influences rather than what can be found inside.

 The piece is the typical rectangle of the adjoining rooms, yet Fisher has created a grand cathedral ceiling for the apex.
 A splendid stained glass window accentuates the central peak and spans the entirety of the back wall.